 - The Community College Faculty Survey of Student Engagement (CCFSSE), a companion survey to the original student survey

-- Qualitative research including student interviews and focus groups through the Center's Initiative on Student Success
+- Qualitative research including student interviews and focus groups through the Center's various initiatives

-- Research-based national benchmarks of effective educational practice for community colleges and an award-winning website that provides publicly reported results and interactive data search/ benchmarking capabilities
+- Research-based national benchmarks of effective educational practice for community colleges and a website that provides publicly reported results and interactive data search/ benchmarking capabilities

-- Printed and electronic annual National Reports, plus periodic newsletters and bulletins distributed across the country to community colleges, higher education researchers and organizations, and the media
+- Printed and electronic national reports distributed across the country to community colleges, higher education researchers and organizations, and the media

 - A growing online collection of tools and resources for member colleges' use in strengthening their understanding and use of data for institutional improvement, reaffirmation of accreditation, and accountability